Important Information about VOG

 Also, the Department of Health and Department of Education are assisting schools by developing protocols for heavy vog days such as indoor recess, sheltering in place and evacuation.

 While these recommendations are intended primarily for persons having respiratory or chronic lung disease, they are also useful for healthy persons during vog episodes.
-Click here for a printable one-page PDF file on precautionary measures for elevated sulfur dioxide on the Big Island.
+Click here for a web site on precautionary measures for elevated sulfur dioxide on the Big Island.

 State Civil Defense – www.scd.hawaii.gov